florianfesti/boxes/documentation/src/api_edges.rst

 the details about how the edge should look like.
 Edges that are supposed to work together share the same Settings object to ensure they fit together - assuming they have the same length.
-Most edges are symetrical to unsure they fit together even when drawn from different directions.
+Most edges are symmetrical to unsure they fit together even when drawn from different directions.
 Although there are a few exception - mainly edges that provide special features like hinges.